-Seneca’s work Natural Questions and Pliny’s second book have often been associated since, in a span of a few years, they deal with the same kind of topics.
-It is important to underline that, despite a superficial similarity, the two works are deeply different, since they are written for different scopes.
-This is reflected in the difference between Quaestiones, which underlines Seneca’s scope of discussing in depth each opinion presented, and Historia, which, though very complex to analyze, hints to a wider approach to the human knowledge The two works convey a different view of nature, how clearly stated by Ramos-Maldonado in the article already mentioned.
-In order to carry on a comparison between texts of similar length, it has been chosen to pick the seventh book of the Natural Questions.
+Seneca’s work Natural Questions and Pliny’s second book have often been associated, since, in a span of a few years, they deal with the same subject matter.
+It is important to underline that, despite a superficial similarity, the two works are deeply different, since they are written at different scopes: Quaestiones examines each presented opinion in depth, and Historia, though very complex to analyze, hints at a wider approach to all human knowledge.
+The two works convey a different view of nature, clearly observed by Ramos-Maldonado 2000–2002.
+In order to compare texts of similar length, let us take the seventh book of the Natural Questions.
 Dealing with cometae, it supports the thesis that they are regular and not accidental celestial phenomena, facing the same effort of Pliny when describing the movements of celestial bodies.

 Seneca provides the reader with an ample doxography concerning every theme approached in the books.
-Besides, he adds his own opinion, showing therefore an active attitude towards his predecessors.
-Much more concerned by the description of phenomena than by their ‘obscure’ causes, Pliny, even though reporting others’ opinions, has not a doxographical approach to the matter.
-Previous authors are regarded much more as sources of data and information than for their scientific theories, and even if Pliny shows some criticism in regards to the contents of the works he consults, he gives the priority to the idea of conveying as much knowledge as his time can provide, instead of debating scientific issues.
+Afterwards, he adds his own opinion, showing therefore an active engagement with his predecessors.
+Much more concerned by the description of phenomena than by their ‘obscure’ causes, Pliny does not take a doxographical approach to the matter, even though he is reporting others’ opinions.
+Previous authors are regarded much more as sources of data and information than for their scientific theories, and even if Pliny shows some criticism in regards to the contents of the works he consults, he prioritizes conveying as much knowledge as his age can provide over debating scientific issues.

-The specific vocabulary of these two texts is therefore quite similar.
-But we shall wonder if the different nature of the works is reflected in the language of the two authors, or if the common subject will lead to a similar expression.
+The specific vocabulary of these two texts is quite similar.
+But the question remains: are the different natures of the works reflected in the language of the two authors, or does the common subject lead to similar expression?

 2.1 Statistical Data

-The corpus, formed by Natural History II and Natural Questions VII, is constituted by 25293 words, about 18000 of which come from the Natural History and 7000 from the Natural Questions.
+The corpus, formed by Natural History II and Natural Questions VII, is constituted by 25,293 words, about 18,000 of which come from Natural History and 7,000 from Natural Questions.
 For the following histograms, the exact numerical values will be listed in the Appendix.
-A first interesting glance, provided by the tool ‘Distribution’ allows seeing how the discourse parts are distributed between the two texts (Figure 1).
+A first interesting glance, provided by the ‘Distribution’ tool, shows how the discourses are distributed between the two texts (Figure 1).